OpenArkStudio/ARK/en-us/quick-start.md

 6. Run the binary file by `bin/rund.bat`

 > [!NOTE]
-> If you are using other Visual Studio version, please replace `%VS160COMNTOOLS%` in `dep/build_dep.bat` and `cmake -G "Visual Studio 15 Win64" ..` with the right Visual Studio version and path. </br>
+> If you are using other Visual Studio version, please use `cmake -G "Visual Studio 15 Win64" ..` with the right Visual Studio version. </br>

 ### linux